Paper size: Usage and adoption

-In Canada, select US paper sizes are a de facto standard.
+In Canada, some US paper sizes are de facto standard.

 Variant American loose sizes

 There is an additional paper size, 8 × 10+1/2 inch, to which the name Government-Letter was given by the IEEE Printer Working Group (PWG).
 It was prescribed by Herbert Hoover when he was Secretary of Commerce to be used for US government forms, apparently to enable discounts from the purchase of paper for schools, but more likely due to the standard use of trimming books (after binding) and paper from the standard letter size paper to produce consistency and allow "bleed" printing.
 In later years, as photocopy machines proliferated, citizens wanted to make photocopies of the forms, but the machines did not generally have this size of paper in their bins.
 Ronald Reagan therefore had the US government switch to regular Letter size, which is half an inch both longer and wider.
 The former government size is still commonly used in spiral-bound notebooks, for children's writing and the like, a result of trimming from the current Letter dimensions.

 By extension of the American standards, the halved Letter size, 5+1/2 × 8+1/2 inch, meets the needs of many applications.
 It is variably known as Statement, Stationery, Memo, Half Letter, Half A (from ANSI sizes) or simply Half Size, and as Invoice by printer manufacturers.
 Like the similar-sized ISO A5, it is used for everything from personal letter writing to official aeronautical maps.
 Organizers, notepads, and diaries also often use this size of paper; thus 3-ring binders are also available in this size.
 Booklets of this size are created using word processing tools with landscape printing in two columns on letter paper which are then cut or folded into the final size.

 A foot-long sheet with the common width of Letter and (Government) Legal, i.e. 8+1/2 × 12 inch, would have an aspect ratio very close to the square root of two as used by international paper sizes and would actually almost exactly match ISO RA4 (215 mm × 305 mm).
 This size is sometimes known as European Fanfold.